Working Inside an Interview: Transcript, Notes, and Analysis

 How This All Connects

-Inside one interview, you are doing three things at once:
+Inside one interview, you are doing multiple layers of work simultaneously:

 Key Takeaway